 Steps for Organizing Your Spending, Saving and Investing

-Law enforcement professionals have demanding careers that don’t allow a lot of time for financial management tasks.
-However, having an organized financial life is key to achieving your long-term goals and making sure your household operates as smoothly as possible.
-Now’s the time roll up your sleeves, dust off that box of receipts hidden in the back of your closet and focus on getting your financial house in order.
+If you’ve recently experienced a divorce, you may be overwhelmed by the process of restarting your financial life.
+However, regardless of your new financial situation, having an organized financial life is key to achieving your long-term goals.
+Now’s the time roll up your sleeves, reevaluate your new normal and focus on getting your financial house in order.
 The following steps can help you get started.

 Step #1 – Create a budget

-The most important first step in getting your financial house in order is to identify how much money you expect to spend each month and compare that to your earnings and income.
+The most important first step in getting your financial house in order following a divorce is to identify how much money you expect to spend each month and compare that to your earnings and income, including income from work as well as any alimony or childcare payments you receive from your ex-spouse.
 There are several ways to do this, all of which look at two types of expenses, fixed expenses and discretionary expenses.
 Fixed expenses are those you must pay each month.
 Examples include:

 - Minimum credit card payments

 - Cell phone

 - Alimony and/or childcare (if you are paying these to your ex-spouse)